runarsae/karakterer-net/README.md

 If changes are made to the database, the Prisma schema must be updated and the client must be regenerated:

 1. Update schema: `prisma db pull`
-2. Update client: `prisma generate`
+2. Regenerate client: `prisma generate`

 ### Build Project